PaulinaRuizB/Iot-Development---Domotic-System/Node´s code/README.md

 ## ESP32-C6 IoT Node – Environmental Monitoring

-This project implements an ESP32-C6 IoT node capable of reading environmental data and controlling a WS2812 RGB LED through MQTT.
+This project implements an ESP32-C6 IoT node capable of reading environmental data.
 It is designed to work with the ESP-IDF framework and uses Wi-Fi to communicate with an MQTT broker.

 ### **Main Features**

 * **Sensor Support**

   * Reads temperature and humidity using either a **DHT11** or **BME280** sensor.
+  * The code includes the necessary YAML lines to add more sensors.
   * Automatically parses and publishes sensor data to MQTT topics such as:

     * `home/node1/temperature`
     * `home/node1/humidity`

-* **WS2812 RGB LED Control**

-  * Subscribes to an MQTT topic to receive LED commands.
-  * Allows remote control of color and animations.
-  * Uses RMT for precise timing required by WS2812 LEDs.

 * **MQTT Communication**